OpenZeppelin/merkle-tree/README.md

 - The tree is shaped as a [complete binary tree](https://xlinux.nist.gov/dads/HTML/completeBinaryTree.html).
 - The leaves are sorted.
 - The leaves are the result of ABI encoding a series of values.
+- The hash used is Keccak256.
 - The leaves are double-hashed to prevent [second preimage attacks].

 [second preimage attacks]: https://flawed.net.nz/2018/02/21/attacking-merkle-trees-with-a-second-preimage-attack/

-The last two points imply that the hash of a leaf in the tree, with example values `addr, amount`, can be computed in Solidity as follows:
+From the last three points we get that the hash of a leaf in the tree with value `[addr, amount]` can be computed in Solidity as follows:

 ```solidity
 bytes32 leaf = keccak256(bytes.concat(keccak256(abi.encode(addr, amount))));
 ```

+This is an opinionated design that we believe will offer the best out of the box experience for most users.
+We may introduce options for customization in the future based on user requests.

 ## API & Examples